COSS-India/ai4i-contribute/README.md

-# VoiceGive Flutter Application - Setup & Authentication Guide
+# AI4I-Contribute Flutter Application - Setup & Authentication Guide

 This document provides a unified guide for setting up your environment, configuring authentication, and following best practices for the VoiceGive Flutter application.